panSarin/RubyOnLakes/README.md

 Until we run website there are all details:

-In shortcut there is an idea to organize a little cruise/conference event in September.
+In shortcut there is an idea to organize a little cruise/conference event in August.
 #Schedule
 Between 9-12 AM we have some talks, then we go sail to next port, where we have 30-45m LT session and then we have party.
 We sleep on boats.